josedev-union/caprover-compose-action/README.md

 This Github Action allows the deployment of multiple apps directly from Github by utilizing the official Caprover CLI.
 As Caprover doesn't support docker-compose stil([link](https://caprover.com/docs/docker-compose.html)), this action introduces custom logic for multiple application deployment.
 By the way, you have to translate the docker-compose into the format which this action can understand.

 - First, in the compose context dir(configurable by `context` parameter), create one directory per one application.
-Directory name is used as the application name.
+Directory name is used as the application alias name.
 - In each application folder, create a `captain_definition` file.
 This will be used for application deployment.
 - In each application folder, you can also create `json` or `yml` files to configure the application.
 The file format should follow Caprover configuration file for consuming Caprover API([link](https://github.com/caprover/caprover-cli/tree/master#api)).
 These files are applied to the application in the order of their names using `caprover api` command.
 Note: If Caprover configuration file includes application name, please use `$APP` as application name because a unique application name is generated per a pull request.